WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 For US dollars, use the dollar sign at the beginning ($) of the currency.
 Use a comma to delineate the thousands place of whole currency; that is, use a comma in amounts that have four or more digits.
 Use a period to delineate whole currency and fractions of currency.
 Don't use any punctuation or spaces to the right of the decimal.

+**Examples**

+[tip] Recommended: Monthly hosting plans start from $3.95 per website. [/tip]

+[warning] Not Recommended: The total cost may exceed $17000. [/warning]
+[warning] Not Recommended: The total cost may exceed $17 000. [/warning]
+[tip] Recommended: The total cost may exceed $17,000. [/tip]

 ## Range of numbers

-"En dashes" are generally used to indicate a range of numbers, the minus sign, or negative numbers.
+[En dashes]() are generally used to indicate a range of numbers, the minus sign, or negative numbers.
 Although you can use en dashes for these purposes, you can also use hyphens or the word *to* for numerical ranges.

 Use an en dash indicate a range of numbers such as values or dates.
 Don't add spaces before and after the en dash or the hyphen.